It's the last Learning Activity of the semester. Let's have some fun!

 Part I: Create your entry

-The format, presentation, and content of your assignment are entirely up to you.
+The format, presentation, and content of your assignment are up to you!
 I ask only that you create an activity that is creative, thoughtful, and challenging.
-Here are some general optional suggestions and guidelines, but please feel free to diverge completely from these.
+But please do make sure that your self-given assignment relates to biodiversity and engages course concepts.
+Here are some optional suggestions and guidelines, but please feel free to diverge completely from these.

 - Include content from prior learning activities that you've done, or from any other part of the course.

 - Include a systems diagram.
 (NOTE: For help on creating a diagram or concept map using Google Docs or help on how to embed these images within your post, see the "Creating Diagrams or Concept Maps with Google Docs" page in the Resources block.)

 - Include something from current events, or your own life, or something else that deeply matters to you.

 To post your Learning Activity response, go to the Module 10 Learning Activity: Create Your Own Learning Activity Forum in Canvas.

 - Select Reply from the instructor's original post.

 - Copy/paste your initial/original response to the Learning Activity into the text box from a saved Word document (to prevent losing work if the page refreshes, etc.).

 - Select Post Reply.
 Your response is now visible to your classmates and your instructor.
 Check in to the discussion forum often throughout the week to post and respond to comments and questions.